-F&ES 802a, Technology and the Environment.
+F&ES 83026a, Technology, Society, and the Environment.
 3 credits.
 This seminar addresses technology's dual role as both source and remedy of global environmental change.
-The seminar discusses both conceptual and theoretical aspects of technological change (one-third) as well as examples of technological change and its environmental impacts in agriculture, industries, and the service economy (two-thirds).
-Questions addressed include: Why are some technological innovations successful (e.g. cell-phones) while others (e.g. fast breeder reactors) are not?
+The seminar first discusses conceptual and theoretical aspects of technological change from an interdisciplinary perspective including social science, history, economics, engineering, as well as management theory.
+Examples of technological change and its environmental impacts in agriculture, industries, and the service economy are addressed through case studies.
+Questions discussed include: Why are some technological innovations successful (e.g., cell phones) while others (e.g., fast breeder reactors) are not?
 What determines rates of change in the adoption of new technologies and how can these be accelerated?
 How many people can the earth feed?
 Is dematerialization actually occurring, and why?
 What are the implications of the Internet's digital North-South divide and what are strategies to overcome it?
-Active student participation in seminar debates and policy roundtable discussions are an essential ingredient of the seminar.
-Arnulf Grübler.
+Active student participation is an essential ingredient of the seminar; students participate in seminar debates, perform case studies in home assignments, and also write a (short) final term paper on a mutually agreed-upon topic.
+Arnulf Grubler.

-F&ES 825a, Seminar on the Political Economy of Climate Change.
-2-3 credits.
-This seminar examines the science of climate change and the history of climate policy negotiations.
-It reviews the prospects for the successful implementation of the Kyoto Protocol through the use of innovative new technologies and through the employment of marketbased instruments.
-It examines the rationale for climate change policies in the European Union, the United States, and major developing countries, with an eye on what needs to be done to improve the current Kyoto arrangements.
-These case studies serve as preparation for a study trip to the 12th Conference of the Parties to the Climate Convention in Montreal in early December.
-Xuhui Lee, David Runnalls.
-F&ES 846b, Strategies for Land Conservation.
+F&ES 80027b, Strategies for Land Conservation.
 3 credits (or audit).
 This is a professional seminar on land conservation strategies and techniques, with particular emphasis on the legal, financial, and management tools used in the United States.
 The seminar is built around presentations by guest speakers from land conservation organizations.
 Speakers are assigned topics across the land conservation spectrum, from identification of target sites, through the acquisition process, to ongoing stewardship of the land after the deal is done.
 The tools used to protect land are discussed, including the basics of real estate law, conservation finance, and project management.
 Students are required to undertake a clinical project with a land conservation organization.
 Limited enrollment; preference to second-year students.
 Bradford S. Gentry.

-F&ES 847b, Understanding Environmental Campaigns: Strategies and Tactics.
-1-3 credits.
+F&ES 80028b, Understanding Environmental Campaigns: Strategies and Tactics.
+I-3 credits.
 This is a course about the strategies and tactics used in successful environmental campaigns, taught from a practitioner's perspective.
 Though this topic is neither well documented nor regularly taught, there is a tactical toolkit that can be learned.
 Many environmental campaigners learn on the job.
 For those students interested in pursuing careers in environmental policy making and advocacy, this course is designed to be one that can jumpstart professional development.
 In a fashion comparable to the case study method offered in business schools, this course examines six cases, all from the past five years, and seeks to discern lessons for best practice.
 No single environmental campaign is the same, and strategies and tactics are always evolving, but there are several key lessons that can be drawn from such campaigns and there is also value in understanding current best practice even if it is constantly evolving.
-The six case topics examined in class are the Kyoto Protocol, protecting Alaska's old growth rainforests, conserving the Pine Barrens Watershed in Eastern Long Island, Home Depot's decision to preference sustainably managed forest products, the Give Swordfish A Break Campaign, and the Persistent Organic Pollutants (POPs) Treaty.
+The six case topics examined in class are protecting Alaska's old-growth rainforests, conserving the Pine Barrens Watershed in Eastern Long Island, Home Depot's decision to preference sustainably managed forest products, the Give Swordfish A Break Campaign, the Persistent Organic Pollutants (POPs) Treaty, and regulatory reform.
 Resource people who have played leadership roles in each of these efforts join us for class.
-The class examines each case, synthesizes lessons learned, and seeks to formulate a practical understanding of key strategies and tactics used to affect positive outcomes.
+The class examines each case, synthesizes lessons learned, and seeks to formulate a practical understanding of key strategies and tactics used to effect positive outcomes.
 Michael Northrop.